Kernix13/vision-grid-express/README.md

 - Thumbnail Strip
   - See all saved items in a compact strip for quick navigation.
   - Clicking on any thumbnail takes you to that image on the page.
-  - Reorder saved images.
+  - Reorder saved images by moving them up or down.
-  - Delete images and their notes from your board.
+  - Delete images and their notes from your project.
+  - Choose to show or hide the image in the lightbox slider (WIP)
   - Click the page image or editable text box to close the thumbnail strip.
 - Affirmation / Goal Statement
   - Click any saved image on the page to open a modal with a larger view.